Skip to main content

 4.2 Exceptions to the Prohibition

-The following are exceptions to the general prohibition of Weapons on University-owned or controlled premises:
+The following are exceptions to the general prohibition of Weapons on University-owned or -controlled premises:

 a.
 The lawful possession of Weapons by full-time sworn peace officers, Level I reserve officers, and qualified law enforcement officers, as such officers are defined in 18 U.S.C. § 926B (whether in uniform or off-duty/plain clothes with proper identification).
 Also included in the exception are on-duty armored transport personnel.

 b.
-The lawful carrying of concealed firearms by a qualified retired law enforcement officer, as such officers are defined in 18 U.S.C. §926C and Idaho Code §18-3302H.
+The lawful carrying of concealed firearms by a qualified retired law enforcement officer, as such officers are defined in 18 U.S.C. § 926C and Idaho Code § 18-3302H.

 c.
 A Weapon in the possession of a person who has received prior written authorization from the Associate Vice President for Public Safety.

 d.
-The lawful possession of a Weapon by members of the Reserve Officer’s Training Corps (ROTC) program, when directed by a provision of the program and with permission of the Associate Vice President for Public Safety.
+The lawful possession of a Weapon by members of the Reserve Officers’ Training Corps (ROTC) program, when directed by a provision of the program and with permission of the Associate Vice President for Public Safety.

 e.
-Personal protection pepper spray, e.g. Oleoresin Capsicum or OC, may be carried on campus, but not into campus entertainment facilities with a seating capacity of at least one thousand (1,000) persons as named in Section 4.2.g.(ii) of this policy.
+Personal protection pepper spray, e.g. Oleoresin Capsicum or OC, may be carried on campus, but not into campus entertainment facilities with a seating capacity of at least one thousand (1,000) persons as named in Section 4.2.h.(ii) of this policy.

 f.
 Household knives intended to be used for, and actually used for, the express purpose of cooking and eating.

 (i.)
-Within any student dormitories or residence halls, including, but not limited to:
+Within any student dormitories or residence halls, including but not limited to:

 • Aspen Townhouse